rentry/rentry.github.io/_posts/2019-05-11-building-a-book-list-with-jekyll.md

 tags: [books, Jekyll, data, development]
 ---

-I discovered I wanted keep track of what I’m reading, largely because I have an unfortunate habit of reading multiple books at a time.
+I have an unfortunate habit of reading multiple books at a time, so I wanted to keep track of my book list.
+Here’s how I built it.

 ## Book data
 I set about creating a Jekyll data file to store my book list.
 This data file is called `books.yml`, and it’s located in Jekyll’s `_data` directory.